 We maintain a number of other commercial agreements to support our business such as technology licensing agreements, third party manufacturing agreements, consulting agreements, and certain business development agreements.
 These agreements often contain complex terms and conditions that from time to time can result in disputes that may lead to arbitration or litigation.
 For example, we currently have an ongoing dispute in arbitration related to a consulting agreement that had a partnership success fee provision related to one of our collaboration partner agreements.
-Unfavorable outcomes in these disputes could result in a material adverse impact on our results of operations for any given period and our financial position.
+Unfavorable outcomes in these disputes, if and when they arise, could result in a material adverse impact on our results of operations for any given period and our financial position.
+No liabilities have been recorded for these obligations on our Condensed Consolidated Balance Sheets as of September 30, 2008 or December 31, 2007.